-While the top-left chart of Figure 9 indicates that the model does a good job of predicting emerging markets CDS spread changes at an aggregate level before the outbreak of the pandemic, a graphical inspection sheds light on the model’s performance for individual countries.
-Specifically, Figure 10 shows that for a number of countries individually the model’s explanatory power are limited for the time before the outbreak of COVID-19.
-This in itself, however, does not invalidate our two-stage approach.
-If anything, it supports the proposition that the determinants of sovereign risk pricing are time-varying at the level of individual economies, too.

-A major factor behind the reduced explanatory power of the model for some individual countries in the period before the pandemic may be credit events and restructurings with the IMF, World Bank or China (Argentina, the Ukraine, and Sri Lanka are good examples).
-Including the countries for which the model performs subpar in the period before the pandemic outbreak would lead to distortions when analyzing residuals during COVID-19.
-Therefore, we drop countries from the sample based on correlation coefficients between actual vs fitted values below 0.25, which results in a reduced sample of twenty emerging markets.
-See Table 4 that lists countries in the reduced sample.
+While the top-left chart of Figure 9 indicates that the model does a good job of predicting emerging markets CDS spread changes at an aggregate level before the outbreak of the pandemic, the model’s predictive performance is heterogenous across countries (see Figure 10).
+This in itself does not invalidate our two-stage approach.
+If anything, it supports the proposition that the determinants of sovereign risk pricing are time-varying at the level of individual economies.
+However, including countries for which the model performs subpar in the period before the pandemic outbreak would lead to distortions when analyzing residuals during COVID-19.
+Therefore, we drop countries from the sample based on correlation coefficients between actual vs fitted values for the period between July 2019 and January 2020 below 0.25.
+This results in a reduced sample of twenty emerging markets, which we list in Table 4.

-Figure 11 depicts the actual and estimated series for individual countries in the narrow sample.
-Crucially, the figure shows that for the remaining countries in the sample the model does a good job for the period before COVID-19 (June 2019 to January 2020) as the actual and predicted CDS spread changes of individual countries generally move in lockstep.
-Hence, we continue with this sample and use the COVID-19 residuals to examine which country-specific factors dominated CDS spread adjustment after the global outbreak of the pandemic.

 Which country-specific factors drove CDS spreads during COVID-19?

-In the previous subsection we established that the global outbreak of COVID-19 lead to a time-varying relationship of the determinants of sovereign CDS spreads.
-We also established that country-specific factors in general became more prominent drivers of spreads without detailing which ones.
+In the previous subsection we established that the global outbreak of COVID-19 lead to a time-varying relationship of the determinants of sovereign CDS spreads and that country-specific factors in general became more prominent.
 In this section, our primary goal is to identify exactly which country-specific factors drove CDS spreads during the pandemic.

 We begin by defining three COVID-19 subperiods: Early COVID-19 (January-February 2020), peak COVID-19 (March 2020), and late COVID-19 (April-June 2020).

 By defining three COVID-19 subperiods, we document that March 2020 is the period during which the realized values of daily CDS spread changes diverged the most from model-implied values.
-In contrast, the factor model does an excellent job of tracing realized values before and after that (see Figure 12).
+In contrast, the global/regional factor model does an excellent job of tracing realized values before and after that (see Figure 12).
 Furthermore, we observe that daily CDS spread changes were remarkably higher and more volatile in March 2020 than in the early and late COVID-19 periods (see Figure 9).
-As such, we focus on the peak COVID-19 period to evaluate which country-specific factors account for the variation in CDS adjustment that is not explained by the factor model which uses only global/regional factors.
+As such, we focus on the peak COVID-19 period to evaluate which country-specific factors account for the variation in CDS adjustment that is not explained by the model.

 Clearly, there’s a myriad of country-specific factors that could potentially affect CDS spreads during peak COVID-19.
 However, neither are all of these factors equally plausible nor can all of them be tested due to data limitations.
-As such we identify a number of country-specific factors that could plausibly influence sovereign debt pricing and group them into three categories: economic variables, policy responses, and epidemiological variables.
+As such we identify a number of country-specific factors that could plausibly influence sovereign risk pricing and group them into three categories: economic variables, policy responses, and epidemiological variables.